IthacaThings/ttn-multitech-cm/README.md

 + [X] Use autossh
 + [ ] Manage tunnel ports

-### Firmware updates
-Can we deploy a new version of Multi-Tech mLinux remotely without needing to be hands on with the gateways?
-+ [X] Does /var/config survive firmware updates
-+ [ ] Move root and ttn users home dirs to /var/config
-+ [X] Test remote updates
-+ [ ] Add /etc/init.d service to install Ansible dependencies

 ### Setup
 #### Makefile targets to
 + [ ] Add a host